j2store/userguide/down_filters.md

 For e.g., assume that a customer searches for joomla extensions in the store.
 Now, the productfilter is set as cms > joomla, to narrow the search.
 See the image below:

 ![Downloadable Filters](product_down_filters_1.png)

+Now, in the cart, the extensions of joomla alone will be listed out for the customer to select from.